pfren1998/SELINA/README.md

   - r-gtools=3.9.2
   - r-devtools=2.4.3

-All the dependency packages will be installed simultaneously using the following command except for the presto which can be found at [presto](https://github.com/immunogenomics/presto).
+All the dependency packages will be installed simultaneously using the following commands except for the presto which can be found at [presto](https://github.com/immunogenomics/presto).
+The R package devtools used in the installation of presto has been included in SELINA, so you do not need to install devtools again.

 ```
 conda create -n Selina